 In attempting to get free, animals may rip out patches of fur, break bones and even gnaw through their own limbs to escape.
-After three to five hours, animals have been reported as covered in their own faeces and urine.
+After three to five hours, animals have been seen covered in their own faeces and urine.
 However, trapped animals may be left for much longer periods than that, during which time they will experience pain, distress and unacceptable suffering.
 Animals may be left to suffer and die slowly from dehydration, or you may be forced to kill the animal yourself.
+In spring 2024 in England, it will become illegal to use glue traps to catch rodents, except for professional pest controllers.